Ford Suspension Parts

 What parts compose the suspension on a 2009 ford expedition?+

-The 2009 Ford Expedition features a fully independent suspension: up front it uses a double-wishbone layout with upper and lower control arms (which house the ball joints), coil springs mounted over twin-tube strut assemblies, a front stabilizer bar with end links, tie-rod ends, and wheel hub/bearing unit;out back there’s a five-link setup,four longitudinal control arms plus a lateral track link,paired with rear coil springs,matching strut-type shocks, and a rear sway bar with bushings and end links.
+The 2009 Ford Expedition comes with a fully independent suspension.
+Up front it uses a double-wishbone layout with upper and lower control arms (which house the ball joints), coil springs mounted over twin-tube strut assemblies, a front stabilizer bar with end links, tie-rod ends, and wheel hub/bearing unit; out back there’s a five-link setup,four longitudinal control arms plus a lateral track link,paired with rear coil springs,matching strut-type shocks, and a rear sway bar with bushings and end links.

 Will ford fusion front suspension parts interchange ford escape?+